wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    * resources: A manageable item that is available through Azure.
 Some common resources are a virtual machine, storage account, web app, database, and virtual network, but there are many more.
    * outputs: The values that are returned after deployment

+## Azure Templates

-Deploy predefined templates from the Azure Marketplace, the <a target="_blank" href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a> <a target="_blank" href="https://azure.microsoft.com/en-us/resources/templates/">QuickStart Templates repo</a>, or as a <a target="_blank" href="https://docs.microsoft.com/en-us/azure/marketplace-consumer/mytemplates-getstarted">local private</a> in PowerShell commands such as:
+Deploy predefined templates from the <a target="_blank" href="https://marketplace.visualstudio.com/azuredevops">Azure Marketplace</a>, the <a target="_blank" href="https://github.com/Azure/azure-quickstart-templates">https://github.com/Azure/azure-quickstart-templates</a> <a target="_blank" href="https://azure.microsoft.com/en-us/resources/templates/">QuickStart Templates repo</a>, or as a <a target="_blank" href="https://docs.microsoft.com/en-us/azure/marketplace-consumer/mytemplates-getstarted">local private</a> in PowerShell commands such as:

 	<pre>New-AzureRmResourceGroupDeployment -Name <em>ExampleDeployment</em> -ResourceGroupName <em>ExampleResourceGroup</em> <em>TemplateFile</em> <em>PathToTemplate</em></pre>